‘Terminator’ Reboot Lands James Cameron And Tim Miller For 2019 Film

 Although there’s nothing official, Cameron, who sold his rights back in 1984 and hasn’t been involved in the making of the hit franchise since 1991’s Terminator 2, is reportedly in talks to return for the Terminator reboot.

-Moreover, Cameron will reportedly team up with Miller, who made his directorial debut with 2016’s Deadpool, to work on the Terminator reboot.
+Moreover, Cameron will reportedly team up with Miller, who made his feature-length directorial debut with 2016’s Deadpool, to work on the Terminator reboot.
 Sources cited by Deadline claim the new film in the big-guy-saves-the-future series will bring a “conclusion” to the franchise.

 David Ellison, who co-financed the latest Terminator film Genisys in 2015 and still holds many rights to the franchise, is reportedly returning to finance the Terminator reboot.
 Cameron, who directed the original 1984 film and its sequel Terminator 2: Judgment Day, will reportedly regain certain rights to the hit series in 2019.